 Elder abuse is a silent problem that robs seniors of their dignity, security, and—in some cases—costs them their lives.
 Up to five million older Americans are abused every year, and the annual loss by victims of financial abuse is estimated to be at least $36.5 billion.

 All information collected from https://www.ncoa.org/article/get-the-facts-on-elder-abuse

-The Elder Maltreatment Alliance is made up of professionals in aging and consumers who have a strong desire to assist in eliminating elder abuse.
+The Elder Maltreatment Alliance is a non-profit community group that advocates, educates and provides awareness in the community to prevent elder abuse.
+Members have a strong desire to assist in eliminating elder abuse.
+Meetings are open to anyone interested in advocating.
 Current membership includes professionals from law enforcement and emergency response, banks, attorneys, nursing and assisted living facilities, home health agencies, social service agencies, hospitals colleges and the Area Agency on Aging.
-Meetings are open to anyone interested in advocating for prevention of elder abuse.

 To coordinate a community-wide cooperative response to the ethical concerns regarding at-risk older adults, while enhancing supports and education to providers.